-Allows you to treat food and other biodegradable waste by anaerobic digestion to produce a digestate, which can be used to benefit land.
+The T25 exemption allows you to treat food and other biodegradable waste by anaerobic digestion to produce digestate for use as fertiliser, and burn the resulting biogas.

 The gas produced (biogas) must be used for generating energy.